jonathanbell/elkhorn-tumblr-theme/README.md

 ## And displayed they shall be!

-Elkhorn displays photos FULL SCREEN.
-I suggest just installing this theme to see if you like it. :)
+Elkhorn displays photos FULL SCREEN, cropped/zoomed so that the fit edge to edge inside the browser (although, there is an option to turn this effect off).
+[Checkout the demo blog](http://elkhorn-theme.tumblr.com/) to get a sense of what this means.
+The effect is all, "POW!
+Right in the kisser!"

 ## To Install this Theme